brethil/seestar-sub-files-helpers/README.md

 ...
 ```

+I wanted :
-I wanted to clean up my work worker to save up some disk space and automate file copying to add only new .fits files from Seestar into my work folder.
+- To clean up my work worker to save up some disk space
+- To automate file copying to add only new .fits files from Seestar into my work folder
-I also wanted to get the total time of exposure on a specific object.
+- To get the total time of exposure and some other datas on a specific object
-And of course to generate a backup file for my subs, with a zip file by object, better safe than sorry !
+- To generate a backup file for my subs, with a zip file by object, better safe than sorry !

 **These scripts does not delete anything from the Seestar, just from your local work folder**